Two ECN style brokers clash over cost, regulation, and platform access. The tension centers on regulatory protection and price transparency.

 | Multilingual support | Pass | Pass |

-Both AMarkets and FXOpen offer spreads starting from 0 pips, making them equivalent on this metric.
-Consider commissions and account types when evaluating total trading costs.
+Both AMarkets and FXOpen start from 0 pips, making them equivalent on this metric.
+Compare commissions and account types to evaluate total trading costs.

 Both AMarkets and FXOpen require a minimum deposit of $100 to open a live trading account.

 FXOpen holds top-tier regulation (FCA, ASIC, CySEC), providing stronger investor protections.
 AMarkets may be regulated but does not hold top-tier status in our data.
-Always verify regulatory status with the broker directly before depositing funds.
+Verify regulatory status on each regulator's public register before depositing funds.

-For beginners: FXOpen offers negative balance protection, capping losses at your deposit amount.
-Also weigh up educational resources and customer support quality before deciding.
+For beginners, FXOpen provides negative balance protection, capping losses at your deposit amount.
+Also compare demo account availability and educational resources on each broker's site before deciding.

 FXOpen charges $3 per lot, lower than AMarkets's $6 per lot.
 Lower commissions benefit active traders who execute many trades per day.